datahub-project/datahub/docs/modeling/extending-the-metadata-model.md

   FieldType fieldType;
   // Whether we should match the field for the default search query Optional boolean queryByDefault;
-  // Whether we should use the field for default autocomplete Optional boolean enableAutocomplete;
+  // Whether we should use the field for autocomplete Optional boolean enableAutocomplete;
   // Whether or not to add field to filters.
   Optional boolean addToFilters;